What Is a Soft Sensor?

 This definition needs a small extension: Soft sensors can also be used to monitor expected outputs of process measurements.
 The result of this is an identification of potential sensor degradation failure or process anomaly.
 You could call this a digital twin of a sensor.

-The term “Soft” is an abbreviation of the word “Software” since the sensor signal computational models are implemented in computer programs.
+The term “Soft” is an abbreviation of the word “Software” since the sensor signal models are usually implemented in computer programs.
 The term “sensor” in this context is used because these algorithms provide insights and information similar to better known hardware sensors.
 Basically, a Soft sensor creates a new or replacement (twin) signal based on the calculations made by embedded algorithms that are trained on historical data.
-This signal can be utilised to analyse, monitor, and control your industrial processes, just as you would use information from a traditional hardware sensor.
+This signal can be utilized to analyze, monitor, and control your industrial processes, just as you would use information from a traditional hardware sensor.

 Industrial plants and processes create vast amounts of data.
 The ability to gather and analyze this data in real-time has significant potential to expand the influence sensors have on monitoring, controlling and safe-guarding the processes.